antifuchs/weblog/content/post/deptyr-or-how-i-learned-to-love-unix-domain-sockets.md

 supervision.
 Initial experiments point to yes, but we'll see (-:

 [^1]: the standard terminology for the controlling and client end is is the "master" and "slave" ends.
-I find the standard terms extremeny distasteful; in addition to extreme lack of taste, they don't even correctly convey what's going on, so controlling/client ends it is.
+I find the standard terms extremely distasteful; in addition to extreme lack of taste, they don't even correctly convey what's going on, so controlling/client ends it is.

 [^2]: This is what tools like screen and xterm do!
 It's pretty interesting to learn about this in detail -- it's pretty easy to run into a situation where you want to control a tool like a terminal emulator would.
 Sadly, I don't know a lot of literature on PTYs.
 [Send me](mailto:asf@boinkor.net) your favorites!